sunillp/sheep-memcached/README.md

      "libfilter.so" and "libfilter_variable_countlim.so"

 3. A multi-threaded memcached client for reading and writing under "memcached_client" dir.
 This client is used to measure performance of memcached with/without our changes as mentioned below:
+   - BUILD
-   - BUILD - first "cd cthreadpool" - perform the steps given in README under memcached_client/cthreadpool/README
+         - "cd cthreadpool" - perform the steps given in README under memcached_client/cthreadpool/README
          - "cd .." - perform the steps given in README under memcached_client/README - This will produce two binaries
               - memcached_client_write - writes data of users into memcached server
               - memcached_client - issues multiple async. multi-get queries in a multi-threaded way.
 Does same processing as done by filtering library for each multi-get query i.e. reads all records, sorts them and returns top 10 records as oupput.
 Uses time taken to complete/process multi-get queries to measure performance i.e. throughput and latency.
 Can issue multi-get queries for varying number of users, friends per user, records per user, threads, and servers.